History of rail transport in Italy: Origins

-In the Kingdom of Sardinia (comprising Piedmont, Liguria and Sardinia), King Charles Albert ordered on 18 July 1844 the construction of the Turin–Genoa railway, which was inaugurated on 6 December 1853.
-This was followed by the opening of other sections which connected with France, Switzerland and Lombardy–Venetia.
+In the Kingdom of Sardinia (comprising Piedmont, Liguria and Sardinia), King Charles Albert ordered on 18 July 1844 the construction of the Turin–Genoa railway, which was inaugurated on 18 December 1853.
+This was followed by the opening of other sections which connected with France, Switzerland and Kingdom of Lombardy–Venetia.

 A locomotive factory was also founded in Genoa, in order to avoid the English monopoly in the field.
 This became the modern Ansaldo.

 In Tuscany, the Duke of Lucca signed the concession for the Lucca–Pisa railway, while, in 1845, the Duchy of Parma began the construction of two lines towards Piacenza and Modena.
 In the Papal States, Pope Gregory XVI opposed railways but Pope Pius IX took a more liberal view.
 Some lines were begun in 1846 under Pius IX with the Rome and Frascati Rail Road then the Rome and Civitavecchia Rail Road.

 In the course of the Wars of Italian Independence railways proved to be instrumental in the defeat of Charles Albert's army at Peschiera, as well as in the Austrian defeats at Palestro and Magenta: in the latter French troops were able to reach the battlefield quickly thanks to the new means of transport and established a defence line right on the ballast of the line.

 Under unified Italy

-At the creation of the unified Kingdom of Italy, railways in the country were the following:
+At the creation of the unified Kingdom of Italy (1861), railways in the country were the following: